EdwarddHart/Full_Projects/README.md

 Completed Projects:
 - Backtested pairs trading strategy for Brent/WTI
-- Created Machine Learning model to to forecast the direction of the VIX (or its change) and allocate between SPY, cash or based on predicted volatility.
+- Created machine learning-based trading strategy (Random Forest) that predicts when the VIX (Volatility Index) will rise and uses this to determine long/short positions on SPY (S&P 500 ETF).